Making & Remaking our Home(land): Loss, Resilience, and an Alternative Future for Syria

 1025 CONNETICUT AVE • WASHINGTON D.C.

-Co-founder and CEO, Lina Sergie Attar was invited to speak at the Harvard Graduate School of Design.
-The event was incredibly successful, drawing in an engaged audience and knowledgeable group of panelists.
+Karam CEO/Co-Founder, Lina Sergie Attar will speak at the Harvard Graduate School of Design.
 We are grateful to the Medina program for organizing this event and to the Aga Khan Program, the Center for Middle Eastern Studies, and the Weatherhead Center for International Affairs at Harvard Graduate School of Design for their support.

 FRIDAY, MARCH 25• 2:30 pm